avikgtm/isitbear/README.md

-  # Is It Bear?
+  # Is It Duck?

-  This is a game where you guess if it is a bear!
+  This is a game where you guess if it is a duck!
 Have fun playing!

   ## Running the code